In 2017, the number of mobile app downloads was almost 180 billion. That’s more than 20 apps for every single person on the planet.

 If you’re developing an app that is intended for tablets, then things are a little different.

-Unlike with smartphones, iOS actually has the lion’s share of the global operating system market for tablets, with around two-thirds of all tablets running iOS compared to about a third using Android.
+Unlike smartphones, iOS has the lion’s share of the global operating system market for tablets, with around two-thirds of all tablets running iOS compared to about a third using Android.
 Although tablet sales are declining, there is still a large market to be tapped.

 If tablets are a big part of your development plans then iOS is the better choice.